 Ad Exchange auction model

-The ad auction is used to select the ads that will appear on your pages and determine how much you’ll earn from those ads.
+The ad auction is used to select the ads that will appear on a publisher’s sites and determine how much they earn from those ads.
 All ads pay different amounts of money, depending on factors such as how much an advertiser has bid for the ad.
-The ads that win in the auction are the ones you see on your pages.
+The ads that win in the auction are the ones the publisher sees on their sites.

-DoubleClick Ad Exchange uses the following auction model in the Open Auction and in Private Auctions:
+Ad Exchange uses the following auction model for the Open Auction and Private Auction:

 Regardless of whether any adjustments are made, the winning buyer will never be charged more than the bid it submits.
 If the respective amounts of the net bids submitted differ by a small margin, the winner among those bids may be randomly chosen.

 - The Ad Exchange auction closing price is determined as the greater of the second-highest net bid in the Ad Exchange auction or the reserve price applied to that impression.

 - To optimize the auction, Google may choose to close an auction at a price lower than the reserve price that would have otherwise been applied.
 In such cases, the winning buyer may pay a price below the reserve and therefore receive a discount on its bid.
 A buyer that has received discount(s) on its bid(s) may face higher reserve prices in subsequent transactions to offset such discount(s).